Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

 12. Binary and, or (|, &)
 13. String concatenate with int.
 14. *=, /=.
+15. Prevent re-declaring variables that already exist.
-15. Importing other files as modules.
+16. Importing other files as modules.
+17. exit() to exit application.

 Finished implementing: